 Alaska Seaplanes seeks experienced pilots with a minimum of 1,000 hours total time.
-We operate Pilatus PC-12, Cessna 208 Grand Caravan, DeHavilland DHC-2 “Beavers” Cessna 207, Cessna 206's and a Piper Chieftain Navajo.
+We operate Pilatus PC-12, Cessna 208 Grand Caravan, DeHavilland DHC-2 “Beavers” Cessna 207, and Cessna 206's.
 Alaska experience is preferred.

 Alaska Seaplanes is the premier commuter airline in Southeast Alaska.
 We service eleven communities from our hub in Juneau.
 Seaplanes also provides a number of nonscheduled services such as: flight seeing and on demand charter services.
 Alaska Seaplanes is committed to serving with the highest standard of safety and customer service.
 We take pride in how we operate and empower our employees to uphold our values.

 Alaska Seaplanes offers a competitive wage and full benefits package.
 Including health insurance, dental insurance, flight benefits, a generous retirement match and an end of season safety bonus.
 We also encourage our employees to take advantage of the many discounted or complimentary passes with local businesses.

 Questions?
 Give our Chief Pilot, Brett Coblentz a call, (907) 789-3331.

 Essential duties and responsibilities

 - Present a professional and positive image of Alaska Seaplanes

 - Practices safety conscious behaviors in all operational processes and procedures